 Why Can't You Take Pictures on the Grand Canyon Skywalk?

 If you're planning a trip to the Grand Canyon, you've probably heard about the Grand Canyon Skywalk.
-Grand Canyon tours from Las Vegas, specifically those to the West Rim, include a stop there.
-It's a glass-bottomed platform that juts out from the edge of the Canyon, allowing visitors to get a thrilling bird's-eye view of the landscape below.
+It's the main attraction on Grand Canyon tours from Las Vegas, specifically those to the West Rim.

 But if you're hoping to snap some amazing photos while you're out there, you might be disappointed to learn that visitors are not allowed to take photos on the Skywalk.
 So what's the deal?
 Why can't you take pictures on the Grand Canyon Skywalk?